Return to the Costume List

 Hobby Shops.
 They'll know exactly what kind of paint is best for whatever you have to paint, and be happy to tell you how to prep the surface, too.

 Costume/Theatrical/Magic/Novelty Shops.
 These are great if you have one nearby.
-This is a good place to buy boas, clown white, stage makeup, fishnets, glitter tophats, etc. Look around--you may be able to find spats, rhinestones, feathers, or sequined hats, tailcoats, or stretch sequin "gauntlets" (worn by majorettes in marching bands; they make easy floor show gloves).
+This is a good place to buy boas, stage makeup, fishnets, glitter tophats, etc. Look around--you may be able to find spats, rhinestones, feathers, or sequined hats, tailcoats, or stretch sequin "gauntlets" (worn by majorettes in marching bands; they make easy floor show gloves).
 False eyelash selection is liable to be better than at a drugstore.
 Many carry cheap wigs, too, though they will probably be low-quality.
 Avoid cheap "Bride of Frankenstein" wigs.
 They will make you look like you scalped a poodle.
 Franks should avoid Afro wigs; they're usually too big and look silly.
 Remember, wigs will always look shorter on you than on the wighead--try them on!

 They'll stock up around Halloween and may offer very slim pickings right after the big after-Halloween sale.
 Quality is likely to be higher than you get at a "pop-up" Halloween shop (though the stock may overlap so they can compete) and the staff will be better informed.